SayamAlt/Text-Similarity-Quantifier/README.md

 # Text-Similarity-Quantifier

-Live API Endpoint(IP Address of Hosted App) of the Algorithm Deployed on the Server: http://sayam28001.pythonanywhere.com/

 ## Objective

 Establish an algorithm that can quantify the degree of similarity between the two text documents based on semantic similarity.